-Development Project/Case Built Heritage to be affected Background & Current Progress 1998.
-Also known as The Red Brick Building, the Former Pumping Station was built in 1895.
+Development Project/Case Built Heritage to be affected Background & Current Progress ● Also known as The Red Brick Building, the Former Pumping Station was built in 1895.
 It was converted into a post office and was abandoned in 1967.
-It was accorded a Grade 1 status in 2000. given to AAB on 26 November 2008 and members were supportive of the proposal.
+It was accorded a Grade 1 status at AAB meeting on 18 December 2009. supportive of the proposal.
 The project was approved by the Finance Committee of the LegCo on 13 February 2009.
 Both sites were handed over to ArchSD on 15 July 2009.
 The construction works are being closely monitored by AMO.
 Structural appraisal report on existing coping and method statement for demolishing the external wall and slabs next to Shek Lung Street was received.
-8. Development at Diamond Hill CDA and construction of Diamond Hill Stabling Sidings of Shatin Central Link (SCL) The construction of SCL will include a Diamond Hill Station of which a stabling siding facility will be built at the former Tai Hom Village (now the Diamond Hill Comprehensive Development Area (CDA) site).
-Three historic structures, namely the Old Pillbox (Grade 2), Former Royal Air Force Hangar (Grade 3) and Stone House (Grade 3), are dispersed over the CDA site.
-In the list of 1,444 historic buildings recently released by the AAB, the grading of the Old Pillbox and the Stone House is proposed to be Grade 3 and nil grade respectively, whilst the Hangar remains to be Grade 3.
-The proposed stabling siding facility, being part of the SCL, may clash with the three named historic structures.
+Excavation works for fire services tank at YMTT was in progress.
+8. Development at Diamond Hill CDA and construction of Diamond Hill Stabling Sidings of Shatin Central Link (SCL) The construction of SCL will include a Diamond Hill Station of which a depot will be built at the former Tai Hom Village (now the Diamond Hill Comprehensive Development Area (CDA) site).
+Three historic structures, namely the Old Pillbox, Former Royal Air Force Hangar and Stone House, are dispersed over the CDA site.
+The proposed grading of the Old Pillbox and the Stone House was Grade 2 and nil grade respectively, whilst the grading of the Hangar was confirmed to be Grade 3 at AAB meeting on 22 January 2010.
+The proposed depot, being part of the SCL, would clash with the three named historic structures.
 The project proponent, MTR Corp.
 Ltd., has carried out a study on the potential impact on the historic structures in relation to the construction of SCL and the corresponding mitigation measures under the Environmental Impact Assessment (EIA) process.
 Draft EIA report has been submitted by MTR Corp.
 Ltd. AMO is working with EPD and the relevant Bureaus / Departments to finalize the EIA report.
-9. Revitalisation of the North Kowloon Magistracy NKM was constructed in 1960 and had been continuously used as a magistracy building for the Kowloon district until its closure on 3 January 2005.
-It is currently proposed as a Grade 2 historic • The revitalization proposal submitted by the SCAD Foundation (Hong Kong) Ltd. (SCAD-HK) was selected and approval-in-principal has been granted by DEVB to SCAD-HK to turn a branch campus of the Savannah College of Art and Design (SCAD) to provide 1,500 full
+9. Revitalisation of the North Kowloon Magistracy (NKM) NKM was constructed in 1960 and had been continuously used as a magistracy building for the Kowloon district until its closure on 3 January 2005.
+The building was accorded a Grade 2 status at AAB meeting on 18 December 2009. ● The revitalization proposal submitted by the SCAD Foundation (Hong Kong) Ltd. (SCAD-HK) was selected and approval-in-principle has been granted by DEVB to SCAD-HK to turn a branch campus of the Savannah College of Art and Design (SCAD) to provide 1,500 full time student places for local and overseas students for